In an effort to stop looting, South Africa has called out army reserves.

 Official numbers show that 72 people have died and over 1,200 have been arrested, with the South African consumer goods regulatory organization estimating that over 800 shops have been looted.

+“The usage of the army is fairly excellent, since our people are quite terrified of the army compared to the police,” community leader Musa Mbele-Radebe, 30, told AFP at a cleaning at the Jabulani shopping complex in Soweto.

+“It only needed four soldiers to keep a crowd of a thousand (people) in this mall under control.”

-The turmoil began the day after former president Jacob Zuma, who is considered as a hero of the poor by leftwing radicals, was sentenced to 15 months in prison for refusing to testify before a commission investigating corruption during his time.
+The disturbance began a day after former President Jacob Zuma, who is popular among the poor, was sentenced to 15 months in prison on July 8 for refusing to testify before a commission investigating corruption during his time.

 Protests swiftly devolved into looting, with mobs pillaging retail malls and dragging goods away while police stood by, seemingly powerless to intervene.